-Note 1: Some types of firmware may have NVRAM implementation flaws, no boot option support, or other incompatibilities.
-While unlikely, the use of this option may result in boot failures and should only be used exclusively on boards known to be compatible.
-Refer to acidanthera/bugtracker#1222 for some known issues affecting Haswell and other boards.
+Note 1: Some types of firmware may have defective NVRAM implementation, no boot option support, or other incompatibilities.
+While unlikely, the use of this option may cause boot failures and should only be used exclusively on the boards known to be compatible.
+Refer to acidanthera/bugtracker#1222 for some known issues with Haswell and other boards.

 Note 2: While NVRAM resets executed from OpenCore would not typically erase the boot option created in Bootstrap, executing NVRAM resets prior to loading OpenCore will erase the boot option.
-Therefore, for significant implementation updates, such as was the case with OpenCore 0.6.4, an NVRAM reset should be executed with Bootstrap disabled, after which it can be re-enabled.
+Therefore, for significant implementation updates (e.g. in OpenCore 0.6.4), an NVRAM reset should be performed with Bootstrap disabled after which it can be reenabled.